petkoGH/validusbot-lua/lua-llm-scripting-spec.md

 - Compatibility aliases are not part of the supported script-writing surface; generated scripts must use the exact names documented in this file.

 ## Known Constraints
-- Hotkeys: alt modifier is not supported by current Events.RegisterKeyEvent API.
+- Hotkeys: alt cannot be used with Events.RegisterKeyEvent/Hotkeys.RegisterCombo, but it is supported by Hotkeys.SendCombo.
 - Standard Lua `table.concat` is allowed in sandboxed user scripts and can be used for safe string assembly.
 - Extended keys: insert/delete/home/end/pageup/pagedown/arrows default to extended=true in Hotkeys.ParseCombo.
 - Features API excludes Objects Dumper from public get/set/list/status paths.